iankronquist/fellowshipoftherobot/IansGuideToGit.md

   (on GitHub's computers) so you can all keep an up to date copy of your files in one place.

-* GitHub Desktop is the command line application you are using.
+* GitHub Desktop is the desktop application you are using.

 * You can see the current state of the repository on [the GitHub website](https://github.com/iankronquist/fellowshipoftherobot).